UWPCE-PythonCert/PythonCertDevel/source/modules/Comprehensions.rst

 Dict Comprehensions
 -------------------

-Also with dictionaries
+You can also build up a dictionary with a comprehension:

 .. code-block:: python

     new_dict = {key: value for variable in a_sequence}

-Same as this for loop:
+Which is the same as this for loop:

 .. code-block:: python